ippon1/Balloon_Race_3D/README.md

 # Balloon_Race_3D
-Is a 3D multiplayer racing game
+Is a 3D multiplayer racing game.
+This project was created for the course [Computer Graics](https://www.cg.tuwien.ac.at/courses/CG23/HallOfFame/) at the [TU Wien](https://www.tuwien.at). ([Hall of Fame](https://www.cg.tuwien.ac.at/courses/CG23/HallOfFame/2016/))

 ## Hardware
-* Windows 10 or newer
+* Windows 10
 * // TOOD edit here